microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 * `--target,-t target-pane`: moves focus to the given `target-pane`.
 Each pane has a unique index (per-tab) which can be used to identify them.
-These indicies are assigned in the order the panes were created.
+These indices are assigned in the order the panes were created.
 If omitted, defaults to the index of the currently focused pane (which is effectively a no-op).